shahd-elagamy/Personalized-medical-recommendation-system-with-ML/README.md

 - Pandas, NumPy
 - Optional: Flask/Django for deployment (if applicable)

+Future Improvements

+- Integration with real-time patient data
+- Deployment as a web or mobile application
+- Expansion to cover more diseases and lifestyle recommendations

 ## Research Paper
 For detailed methodology and results, you can access the research paper on ResearchGate:
 [Personalized Medical Recommendation System with Machine Learning](https://www.researchgate.net/publication/388006562_Personalized_medical_recommendation_system_with_machine_learning)